-Intuitive iPhone, iPad, iPod touch, and Android interface
+Intuitive iPhone and iPod touch interface

 Traxxas Link makes it easy to learn, understand, and access powerful tuning options.
 Control Drive Effects settings such as steering and throttle sensitivity; steering percentage; braking strength; and throttle trim by simply touching and dragging the sliders on the screen.